oqc/qdf/qmf.md

 Link to the origin of this text, like the site it was downloaded from.
 May be repeated in case more then one origin is deemed noteworthy.

+#### direction

+This is the only key that is *not* part of Dublin Core.
+It specifies the text direction and can be one of `"ltr"` and `"rtl"`.

 ## VERSIONS

 * `0.0.1` -- Original specification.
 * `0.0.2` -- Switched from N3 to the TOML format, and allow localization of specific bits of metadata (by using sections).
+* `0.0.3` -- Added the "direction" key and the "transliteration" value for the "type" key.